Skip to main content

 Neighborhood and Built Environment

-We’ve also continued our collaboration with National Fitness Campaign to help bring outdoor Fitness Courts® to Illinois communities.
-Six new courts built in 2024 are within a 10-minute walk for more than 28,000 people.
+We also continued our collaboration with National Fitness Campaign to help bring outdoor Fitness Courts® to Illinois communities.
+Eight new courts opened in 2025 are providing free access to exercise spaces, and more than 36,000 Illinoisans can now walk to a Fitness Court in 10 minutes or less.

 Fitness Courts built with National Fitness Campaign